m3brown/lambdas-all-the-way-down/README.md

 # Lambdas All The Way Down

-This is a sample app that makes a word cloud of animal baby names (kitten, puppy, etc.)
+A sample web app that makes a word cloud of animal baby names (kitten, pup, etc.)

-The purpose is to provide a couple examples of Python's lambda functions in action.
+- The web app implements a couple examples of Python's lambda functions.

-The instructions below also provide guidance on deploying to Amazon's Lambda service.
+- The instructions also provide guidance on deploying to Amazon's Lambda service.

 #### Technology stack
 - Python (2 or 3 will work, 2.7 or 3.6 required for AWS Lambda)